HL7/hl7.github.io/_docs/05_validator_wrapper-03-running.md

 wrapped website should mimic all the same functionality of the full KotlinJS website in the full-stack hosted server.
 Once the Chromium browser window is closed, the local Ktor server is also shutdown.

-### As the traditional validator cli:
-We realize that for many users, the cli is still the primary way in which validation is performed, so we've made it possible to still execute this jar, as done previously, from the command line.
-All validator cli functionality remains as detailed [on the confluence wiki][Link-ValidatorConfluence].

-**Note:** If you attempt to run this as both a full-stack server and a locally hosted application (by including both the `startServer` and `-gui` commands from the cli, the full-stack server takes priority, and the desktop version will not be booted.
+**Note:** If you attempt to run this as both a full-stack server and a locally hosted application (by including both the `startServer` and `-gui` commands from the cli), the full-stack server takes priority, and the desktop version will not be booted.
 {: .notice--warning}